yutake27/MQAB4AF2/README.md

 For more information, see [here](./data/out/dataset/compress/README.md).

 ## Reference
-Yuma Takei and Takashi Ishida, in preparation, 2022.
+Yuma Takei and Takashi Ishida, "How to select the best model from AlphaFold2 structures?", bioRxiv, 2022.
+Available from https://doi.org/10.1101/2022.04.05.487218.
+(Supporting information is available [here](./data/paper/S1_File.pdf).)

 ## Acknowledgement